ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 - Agreed-upon adjustments
 - Updated risks
 - Follow-up actions
-- Executive escalations (if needed)
+- Leadership escalations (when necessary)

-Most importantly, the team leaves with confidence that the project continues to solve the intended problem.
+Most importantly, both organizations should leave with confidence that the project remains aligned with the intended outcome.

 ---